hacl-star/hacl-star/README.md

 All targets require to install F* and Kremlin except `make build` that uses the 'hacl-c' snapshot from `snapshots/hacl-c` to generate a shared library.
+Additionnally a CMake build is available and can be run with `make build-cmake`.

 # Performance